 One big benefit of looking after a natural stone or porcelain kitchen floor is that not only are they hardwearing materials, but also very forgiving – because of the natural variation, details or prints found in the tiles that disguise everyday dust and dirt.

-So, there we have it!
-Our top 10 kitchen flooring trends for 2024 that hopefully inspire and help you on the journey to finding your perfect stone kitchen floor.
+So, there we have it - our top 10 kitchen flooring trends for 2025 that hopefully inspire and help you on the journey to finding your perfect stone kitchen floor.
 There are plenty of different floor options currently trending that will offer you a beautiful, but enduring floor, that will stand the test of time.

-If you are wanting to gather further kitchen flooring ideas, you can do this by ordering your free tile samples or by visiting one of our UK tile shops.
+If you are wanting to gather further kitchen flooring ideas, you can do this by ordering your free tile samples or by visiting one of our UK tile stores.